patheard/cucumber-puppeteer/README.md

 And  I set the element "[type='password']" value to "$TEST_PASSWORD"
 ```

-# Use in your own project
+# Use in your project
 To use this in your own project as a dependency, check out the [test-cuke](https://github.com/patheard/test-cuke) example.

 # Unit tests